Home > Revelation 6: A Preterist Commentary

 Revelation 6:9-11 Commentary: The Martyrs under the Altar

 Therefore I am sending you [Jerusalem] prophets and wise men and teachers.
 Some of them you will kill and crucify; others you will flog in your synagogues and pursue from town to town.
 And so upon you will come all the righteous blood that has been shed on the earth, from the blood of righteous Abel to the blood of Zechariah son of Berekiah, whom you murdered between the temple and the altar.
-I tell you all this will come upon this generation.[xviii]
+I tell you all this will come upon this generation (Matthew 23:34-36).

 The Jews of that generation were, in fact, punished for these crimes having suffered greatly during the war with Rome.
 Acts 8:1-3, 12:1-4 and 26:10 record the persecution the early church faced in Jerusalem soon after the death of Jesus.
-Regarding this persecution, Jesus is recorded to have said, “And will not God bring about justice for his chosen ones, who cry out to him day and night?
+Regarding this persecution, Jesus is recorded to have said the following in Luke 18:7-8: “And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
-I tell you, he will see that they get justice, and quickly.”[xix]
-The justice spoken of here will be addressed in detail throughout the remaining pages of John’s Apocalypse.
+I tell you, he will see that they get justice, and quickly.”
+God’s response to these pleas for justice mentioned in both Luke 18:7-8 and Revelation 6:10 is addressed in the remaining pages of the Apocalypse.

 12I watched as he opened the sixth seal.
 There was a great earthquake.
-The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, 13and the stars in the sky fell to the earth, as late figs drop from a fig tree when shaken by a strong wind.[xx]
-14The sky receded like a scroll rolling up, and every mountain and island was removed from its place.
+The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, 13and the stars in the sky fell to the earth, as late figs drop from a fig tree when shaken by a strong wind.26 14The sky receded like a scroll rolling up, and every mountain and island was removed from its place.